Racing of two-year old horses

 Manual Reference: 10b

-The New Zealand Veterinary Association (NZVA) considers that the racing of two year old horses is acceptable provided the horses are adequately developed and are free of significant conformation faults.
+The NZVA considers that the racing of two year old horses is acceptable provided the horses are adequately developed and are free of significant conformational faults.

 - There is good evidence that exercise at a young age advances tissue maturity.
-Adult levels of tissue maturity have been shown to have been attained in horses at an age before two year old racing usually commences.
+Adult levels of tissue maturity have been shown to have been attained in horses before two year old racing usually commences.

 - There is good evidence that racing as a two year old does not reduce the length of a horse's racing career.

-- The NZVA does recognise that training and racing of horses is inevitably associated with some risk of injury.
+- The NZVA recognises that training and racing of horses is inevitably associated with some risk of injury.

-- The NZVA recommends that the minimisation of these risks should be a responsibility for the industry as a whole.
+- The NZVA recommends that the minimisation of these risks should be the responsibility of the racing industry as a whole.

-- There should be close attention to the diet, training and racing schedules of young horses to reduce the incidence of exercise-induced injuries.
+- There should be close attention paid to the diet, training and racing schedules of young horses to minimise the incidence of exercise-induced injuries.

 - Measures to decrease injuries to all racing horses should include improvements in track design and educational programs for industry personnel.